 Lab Director

-Her research has been funded by multiple grants from the National Science Foundation, and she has published one edited book and more than three dozen peer-reviewed publications in such journals as Psychological Science in the Public Interest, American Psychologist; PLOS ONE; Psychology, Public Policy, and Law; Law and Human Behavior; and Criminal Justice and Behavior.
-She serves as associate editor for the Journal of Personality Assessment. and Psychology, Public Policy, and Law, and as an Open Science Advisor for Clinical Psychological Science.
-She was selected as a Fulbright Scholar to work with Kristy Martire and others at UNSW Sydney in the Spring of 2022.
-Her partner and kids are also in Australia for the duration of the fellowship!
+Her research has been funded by multiple grants from the National Science Foundation, and she has published one edited book and nearly 60 peer-reviewed publications in such journals as Nature Reviews Psychology; Psychological Science in the Public Interest; American Psychologist; PLOS ONE; Psychology, Public Policy, and Law; Law and Human Behavior; and Criminal Justice and Behavior.
+She serves as Editor-in-Chief for Psychology, Public Policy, and Law.
+She served from 2021-2023 as one of the three inaugural Open Science Advisors for Clinical Psychological Science and was an associate editor at two different journals for several years.
+She was selected as a Fulbright Scholar to work with Kristy Martire and others at UNSW Sydney in 2022, and is a Fellow of both the Association for Psychological Science (2022) and American Psychological Association (2021).
 She was awarded ASU's Outstanding Mentor Award in 2020 and the 2021 Outstanding Teaching & Mentoring Award from the Society for the Psychological Study of Social Issues (Div.
 9 of APA).
-She is a PLuS Alliance Research Fellow, funded through a partnership between ASU, King's College London, and UNSW Sydney to collaborate across borders in pursuit of excellence on "vision and tenacity to impact the world."
-She was named a 2016 "Rising Star" by the Association for Psychological Science (APS), a designation recognizing outstanding psychological scientists in the earliest stages of their research career post-PhD whose innovative work has already advanced the field and signals great potential for their continued contributions.
-She received the 2016 Saleem Shah Award for Early Career Excellence in Psychology and Law, co-awarded by the American Psychology-Law Society (Div.
-41 of APA) and the American Academy of Forensic Psychology.
+She received a mid-career award from the American Psychology-Law Society (APA Div 41) in 2025 and previously received early career awards for excellence in research from the American Psychology-Law Society (Div.
+41 of APA) / American Academy of Forensic Psychology, as well as from the Society for Personality Assessment.
+Prior to moving to ISU in fall 2023, she was a tenured associate professor at Arizona State University, where she was the founding director of ASU's Future of Forensic Science Initiative and a co-founder of ASU's Law and Behavioral Science Initiative, which won the 2020 President's Award for Innovation.
 Her CV is here. |

 PhD Students